 - Drag Racing champion John Force has four daughters: Ashley Force Hood, Brittany Force, Courtney Force and the oldest is Adria.

-- The central part of Washington, DC (the "D'Enfant City") is a grid of streets with diagonal avenues criss-crossing it.
-The streets going north-south are numbered, and the ones going east-west are lettered (skipping "J", because it looked too similar to "I" in the 18th century, and skipping "Y" and "Z," because those apparently don't count).
+- The central part of Washington, DC (the "L'Enfant City") is a grid of streets with diagonal avenues named after states criss-crossing it.
+The streets going north-south are numbered, and the ones going east-west are lettered (skipping "J", because it looked too similar to "I" in the 18th century, and skipping "X", "Y" and "Z," because those apparently don't count).
 The somewhat peculiar thing about DC—which gets newbies and visitors thoroughly confused—is that these streets are measured from distance from the Capitol, so there are two of each lettered street, running parallel to each other: one north of the Capitol in the Northeast and Northwest quadrants, and one south of the Capitol in the Southeast and Southwest quadrants.
 The same is true of numbered streets (one east of the Capitol in the Northeast and Southeast and one west of the Capitol in the Northwest and Southwest quadrants).
 This is why all addresses in the District specify the quadrant: e.g. The White House's address is always written as 1600 Pennsylvania Ave.
 NW.
 This is because there could be a place with an identical address in another quadrant: for instance, although nothing is actually there, 1600 Pennsylvania Ave.
 SE is a valid address, as 16th St. SE meets Pennsylvania Ave.
 SE just as they reach the Anacostia River.